-The influx of resources from the 3.4 million CEPACs sold in auctions between 2004 and 2012, totaling BRL 2.9 billion in revenue (equivalent to USD 806 million), allowed for the construction of two cable-stayed bridges connecting both sides of Pinheiros River (Real Parque Complex and the Octavio Frias de Oliveira Stayed Bridge) and six social housing buildings, as well as other projects in the area, recording a total disbursement of BRL 3.7 billion (São Paulo City Hall-SP Urbanismo 2019b).
-Implementation of the Roberto Marinho Avenue, which included the construction of a formal canal (see Figure 5), as well as investment in some public spaces in the area (such as Parque Chuvisco) and a partial extension of the metro line, represent incremental access improvements for residents in the area.
+The influx of resources from the 3.4 million CEPACs sold in auctions between the years 2004 to 2012, totaling BRL 2.9 billion in revenue (equivalent to USD 806 million4), allowed for the construction of two cable-stayed bridges connecting both sides of Pinheiros River (Real Parque Complex and the Octavio Frias de Oliveira Stayed Bridge) and 6 social housing buildings (see Figure B11), as well as other projects in the area, recording a total disbursement of BRL 3.7 billion (São Paulo City Hall - SP Urbanismo 2019b).
+Implementation of the Roberto Marinho Avenue, which included the construction of a formal canal (see Figure 5), as well as investment in some public spaces in the area (such as Parque Chuvisco) and a partial extension of the metro line represent incremental access improvements for residents in the area.

-&lt;sup>6 Value converted by the annual average exchange rate of 2018, R\$/US\$ 3,6552.
-BRL 2.9 billion is the total revenue amount raised only with the sale of the CEPACs, and with the financial remuneration of OUCAE fund, the total value reached 3.9 billion.
+4 Value converted by the annual average exchange rate of 2018, R\$/US\$ 3,6552.
+BRL 2.9 billion is the total revenue amount raised only with the sale of the CEPACs, and with the financial remuneration of OUCAE fund, the total value reached 3.9 billion